 Rick van der Ploeg, Anthony Venables, Thursday, October 2, 2008

 How should developing countries spend an unexpected surge in foreign assistance or natural resource revenues?
 This column makes the case for establishing a sovereign wealth fund and examines the market imperfections that may constrain such a policy.

-Edwin M. Truman 14 August 2008
+Edwin M. Truman, Thursday, August 14, 2008

 Sovereign wealth funds are a hot topic, but they’re poorly understood.
 Four popular myths are that sovereign wealth funds are (1) about “them” not “us”, (2) all the same in their opacity, (3) a net benefit to the international financial system, and (4) not like hedge funds.
 This column explodes those myths and outlines a framework of reciprocal responsibility for sovereign investors and their investment recipients.

 Here, one of the world’s leading macroeconomists argues that the explosion of commodity prices is the result of a very real global financial storm associated with excess liquidity in several non-G7 countries and nourished by the low interest rates set by G7 central banks.
 The commodity price explosion is a harbinger of future inflation.

 Sovereign wealth funds have raised fears in developed countries, but development economics suggests a number of legitimate motives for such investment vehicles.
 This column explains why there is no need for suspicion – only level-headed policy responses.